usamahussaindev/Android_Chat/README.md

 🎉 **Features**
+-Utilizes OkHttp library for seamless API integration.
 - Chat with an AI model using OpenAI's powerful GPT-3 language model.
-- Utilizes OkHttp library for seamless API integration.
 - Simple and user-friendly interface for smooth conversation flow.

 📋 **Requirements**